 Since early 2016, Megan and I have been gathering scholars of emergent activist movements and spaces into an ongoing conversation on ‘the otherwise‘ as a theoretical and methodological nest for understanding and supporting localized world-building initiatives.
 We hold the otherwise as an invitation and an incitement to develop an ‘accomplice anthropology’ that throws in with the struggles it studies.
 We understand this as a double move––turning theory into praxis and centering praxis as theory-making.
 Together, we ask what this collaborative approach demands of anthropologists as we work with our interlocutors to not only document-what-is but to actively build-together-what-could-be.
 In so doing, our work beckons towards a being-in-the-field that exceeds the traditional fieldwork mandate and capacitates the otherwise as theory and method for making the world anew.

-We have hosted two panels at the American Anthropological Association annual meetings, “Horizons of an Otherwise” (2016) and “Racialized Terror, Persistence and the Otherwise” (2017).
-We are hosting “Polyphonies of Repair” at CASCA-Cuba (2018).
-And more is happening!
+We have hosted two panels at the American Anthropological Association annual meetings, “Horizons of an Otherwise” (2016) and “Racialized Terror, Persistence and the Otherwise” (2017), and “Polyphonies of Repair” at CASCA-Cuba (2018).
+As of June 2018, our first publication from this research collaborative, a Special Issue roundtable, is now under review.

 ‘religio-racial identity’ as challenge and critique